High school football: Wheaton shines as Kenosha Bradford blanks Wilmot

 Indian Trail hosts Verona in the Hawks' home opener Friday night at 5:30 p.m.

-In the second half, Sean LaBell took the Falcon lead back with a 57-yard fumble return for a touchdown to give Westosha a 14-12 lead.
+In the second half, Sean LaBell took the Falcon lead back with a 57-yard fumble return for a touchdown to give Central a 14-12 lead.

-But Nabbefeld and Brumby would connect again, this time for 15 yards, and Westosha led 18-14 after three quarters.
+But Nabbefeld and Brumby would connect again, this time for 15 yards, and Case led 18-14 after three quarters.

-In the beginning of the fourth quarter, Collin Meininger caught a 9-yard touchdown pass from Koeppel, and suddenly it was the Falcons in control at 20-18.
+In the beginning of the fourth quarter, Collin Meininger caught a 9-yard touchdown pass from Koeppel, and suddenly it was the Falcons in the lead at 20-18.

 Not so fast.